 ByteDance's chief rival wins HKEX nod for US$5b IPO

-[HONG KONG] Kuaishou Technology, the main rival to ByteDance, has received approval from the Hong Kong stock exchange for an initial public offering of about US$5 billion, according to people familiar with the matter, paving the way for one of the city's biggest listings of the year.
+KUAISHOU Technology, the main rival to ByteDance, has received approval from the Hong Kong stock exchange for an initial public offering (IPO) of about US$5 billion, said people familiar with the matter, paving the way for one of the city's biggest listings of the year.

-The Tencent Holdings-backed short video startup plans to begin gauging demand for its IPO as soon as next week, one of the people said, asking not to be identified as the information isn't public.
+The Tencent Holdings-backed short-video startup plans to begin gauging demand for its IPO as soon as next week, said one of the sources, asking not to be identified as the information is not public.
 Kuaishou is angling for a valuation of US$50 billion, almost twice the recent estimate, Bloomberg News has reported.

 A representative for Kuaishou had no immediate comment.

-Kuaishou, which means "fast hand" in Chinese, is set to win the race against larger rival ByteDance in going public.
-The owner of the wildly popular apps TikTok and Douyin is in discussions to raise US$2 billion privately before listing some of its businesses in Hong Kong, Bloomberg News reported last year.
+Kuaishou - which means "fast hand" in Mandarin - is set to win the race against larger rival ByteDance in going public.

-At $5 billion, Kuaishou's IPO will be the city's biggest float since Anheuser-Busch InBev's Asian unit raised US$5.8 billion in 2019, excluding the secondary listing of Alibaba Group Holding in the same year, data compiled by Bloomberg show.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg